 Some of the hotel’s rooms have balconies facing Piata Universitat where television crews filmed tanks rolling over Romanian freedom fighters and soldiers shooting into crowds during the 1989 revolution which overthrew the communist regime.

-5- Explore the National Village Museum in Bucharest
+5- Explore the National Village Museum

 There are a few good museums in Bucharest including the outdoor National Village Museum.